 New Music Week in St Andrews

 As St Andrews University Honorary Composition Professor, Piers Hellawell curated a concert for New Music Week in March 2024, featuring Debussy’s Sonata for flute, viola and harp.
 Scott Dickinson (viola) and Sue Frank (flute) were joined by Eleanor Hudson (harp).
 Scott and Sue also premiered the duo Geheimniskette, written for them – see link to concert on home page – and Scott opened the concert with the viola version of cello solo A Frieze and A Litany.
-You can hear Scott play this solo online by clicking here – or find the live performance that was the opening item in the above concert.
+Hear Scott open the concert with this solo online by clicking here and going to 9’30”.

 Arrowhead gets World Premiere in the USA